aws/copilot-cli/site/content/docs/concepts/services.en.md

 you can configure the [`network`](../manifest/rd-web-service.en.md#network) field in the manifest.

 #### Static Site
 An Amazon CloudFront distribution-served, S3-hosted static website.
+Copilot uploads your static assets into a new S3 bucket configured for static website hosting.
 Caching with the [CloudFront Content Delivery Network (CDN)](../developing/content-delivery.en.md) optimizes cost and speed.
-Copilot uploads your static assets into a new S3 bucket configured for static website hosting.
+With each redeployment, the previous cache is invalidated.

 #### Load Balanced Web Service
 An ECS Service running tasks on Fargate with an Application Load Balancer, a Network Load Balancer or both, as ingress.